yudhanjaya/GalaxyGen/README.md

 This project is an interactive **procedural galaxy generator** built with JavaScript, HTML, and CSS.
 It creates unique, explorable 3D universes filled with stars, planets, and even fledgling civilizations right in your web browser.

 I built the original version in R; then over the years I made a couple of slow attempts to move everything to JavaScript.
-This version is the latest and greatest, built largely for a keynote at the University of Bergen in 2025.
+The idea was that I'd eventually use it for a novel I was writing (Salvage Crew, then Pilgrim Machines) but I never did.
+This version, resurrected and rewritten, is the latest and greatest, rebuilt largely for a keynote at the University of Bergen in 2025.
 Look!
 We have stars, planets . . .

 ![Screenshot_1](https://github.com/user-attachments/assets/bcfdf6d4-64f3-477e-860e-039ca8b65730)